MrTrentDaVinci/SCIS/Greenfield2MapRules.md

 It exists to ensure that:

 * File structures are deterministic
-* No logic, components, or implementation details are guessed
+* No logic, components, or implementations are guessed
 * Large or complex programs remain expandable
-* Multiple programs can coexist safely in the same repository
+* Multiple programs can coexist safely
-* LLMs can generate file maps without exceeding context limits
+* LLMs can generate file maps without context overflow
+* **Metric definition is structurally unavoidable**

 This file is read **before** any file map is created.